algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-06-27-caffe-guide.md

 Now is the time to set your dependencies that your model relies on.

 - Click on the dependencies button at the top right of the UI and list your packages under the required ones already listed and click 'Save Dependencies' on the bottom right corner.
+- Please note that you will need to use the **protobuf==3.0.0b2.post1** package to be able to run a caffe algorithm.

 <img src="/images/post_images/model_hosting/caffe_dependencies.png" alt="Set your dependencies" class="screenshot">